Get Involved

 Let’s answer your questions, and get you to auditions!

-Before you dive into the FAQs of being on stage at SGT, take a moment to review the code of ethics we ask all volunteers to be familiar with in order to be a volunteer.
+Before you dive into the FAQs of being on stage at SGT, take a moment to review the code of ethics.
+We ask all volunteers to sign and agree to this in order to be a volunteer.

 I want to audition!
 Where do I sign up?